hayone1/microcloud-automated/README.md

 ```
 task infra-deploy
 ```
-> You can pass in valid terraform apply args by specifying them after "--" and separated by space. eg. `task infra-deploy -- -auto-approve`
+- You can pass in valid terraform apply args by specifying them after "--" and separated by space. eg. `task infra-deploy -- -auto-approve`

 > **Very Important**: No matter the approach you take to create your compute resources, you must **ensure they are visible to each other over a local or private network!**

+> If you get an error saying your `id_rsa` permissions are too open, you may want to changr it's permission using a comand like `chmod 600 ~/.ssh/id_rsa`.

 ## 2 Deployment<a id='2'></a>